Class 100 Cleanrooms

 An ISO 5 cleanroom provides air cleanliness levels with a maximum of 100 particles (≥0.5µm) per cubic foot with a minimum of 300 air changes per hour.
 Multiple industries utilize Class 100 clean rooms for specific applications:

-Contact Cleanrooms By United for ISO Class 100 Clean Room Solutions
+Contact Cleanrooms By United for ISO 5 Clean Room Solutions

 Cleanrooms By United is your trusted source for high-efficiency, premium grade ISO 5 cleanrooms.
-Contact Cleanrooms By United for more information regarding our Class 100 clean room options or call us at 800-959-0878 to discuss your specific cleanroom requirements and get started on a quote.
+Contact Cleanrooms By United for more information regarding our Class 100 clean room options, request a quote, or call us at 800-959-0878 to discuss your specific cleanroom requirements today.